MikeMcQuaid/PlanningCenterChecks/README.md

 - `WEB_CONCURRENCY`: the number of Unicorn (web server) processes to run.

 ## Status
-Just the above two methods implemented in the quickest way possible.
-Might flesh this out and make it more attractive if it becomes useful.
+May add additional methods in future but stable and currently working.

 ## Contact
 [Mike McQuaid](mailto:mike@mikemcquaid.com)